gamgee-em/Tick-List/README.md

 <h2 id='about'> About The Project </h2>

 <p>
     I've found myself using other <strong>"Tick List"</strong> style applications that only allow you to use routes available from their database.
 However, as an adventrous climber, many of the routes I've persued have been off the beaten path.
 This leads to the data pertaining to my climbing performance skewed.
-So, I chose to build an application, albeit less convenient that gives the user control over their performance data.
+So I chose to build an application, albeit less convenient, that gives the user control over their performance data.
 </p>

 <div align='center'> ⛰️&emsp; ⛰️&emsp; ⛰️&emsp;  </div>